-Transfer students with a degree in English from another institution must take at least two courses in English at Elmhurst College at the 300/400-level and must earn at least a B average in courses from Elmhurst College.
+Transfer students with a degree in English from another institution must take at least two courses in English at Elmhurst College at the 300/400 level and must earn at least a B average in those courses.

 ENG 201 Composition III: Classical Rhetorics and Contemporary Discourse